jeanschmitt01-hash/qPCR/README.md

 http://creativecommons.org/licenses/by/4.0/

+Note: This code is still in progress and requires further optimizations (like using vector functions instead of loops, implementing statistics test to the generated data...).

 ## References
 1. Untergasser, A., Ruijter, J.M., Benes, V. et al. Web-based LinRegPCR: application for the visualization and analysis of (RT)-qPCR amplification and melting data.
 BMC Bioinformatics 22, 398 (2021). https://doi.org/10.1186/s12859-021-04306-1